S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (cont.)

+**Pattern**: A template for successfully navigating a specific context.
 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
 **Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to, **Principle**: A basic idea or rule that explains, guides or controls how something happens or works.